Up to $500,000

 Adjuster An adjuster is someone who investigates and documents insurance claims

 Bodily Injury Provision in an auto insurance policy which protects against financial liability in the event that policy holder injures someone as a result of a motor vehicle accident.
 All states have a minimum requirement between $10,000 and $50,000 per person, and between $20,000, and $100,000 per accident.
-In auto insurance policies, a shorthand is used to express this coverage.
+In auto insurance policies, shorthand is used to express this coverage.
 For example, the state minimum for Alaska is $50,000 of bodily injury per person, and a cumulative amount of $100,000 per accident.
 This is written as 50/100.

 Collision Coverage Covers loss to insured's vehicle as the result of an automobile accident.